Water play is one of the best kinds of play for young children. It’s fun but also highly beneficial for development.

 Many of these materials can be used for loose parts play.

 In order for water play to be successful, all you need is lots of space, time and water.

-You can simply offer any tools or containers listed above or you can try out one of these ideas in your sand water tables to make water time a hit!
+You can simply offer any tools or containers listed above or you can try out one of these ideas in your sand and water tables to make water time a hit.

-Here are some fun and unique ideas for indoor and outdoor water play for toddlers and preschoolers.
+Here are some fun and unique indoor and outdoor water play ideas for toddlers and preschoolers.

 One of the most fun water activities for preschoolers is to play with ice and discover the properties of water when frozen or warmed up.

 Offer ice cubes or crushed ice.
 Add some food colouring to the ice and watch the effect it has when it melts in the water.